cpilson/CoderCamps-real_world_react/README.md

 * Dealt with lifecycles for `componentWillMount()` and `componentWillReceiveProps()`.
 * Merged an `Object` in `componentWillMount()` before a render, learned that `setState()` won't work.

+# Part 16
+* Remove JWT from localstorage on logout.

 <!--